groundwater-modeling-Spring2020/Course_Materials/README.md

 ____
 <a name="announcements"></a>
 ## Announcements:
+**Feb 25**
+- Office hours this week are moved.
+I will have office hours on Wednesday the 26th from 10-11 and not on Thursday.

 **Feb 18**
 - I am traveling and there will be no office hours on the 24th.